HBS-Urosystem/urosystem.kit2/cms/blocks/products/urodapter.en.md

           ​PCT international patent application number: PCT/HU2016/000063
-      - q: "iAluadapter®: UroDapter® on the European market"
+      - q: "UroDapter® on the European market: iAluadapter®"
         text: >-
           We concluded an agreement with IBSA granting them exclusivity for the marketing and sale of iAluadapter®/UroDapter®, which is packed in one